The Broome Cape Leveque Road is now managed by Main Roads WA, If you have any queries please contact their office on 138 138.

 Road closure signage and radio reports are only updated if conditions to the road change.
 If the road conditions change during a Saturday, Sunday and Public holiday, the reports on this website will only be updated during office hours, Monday to Friday 9am to 4pm.
 If you would like any further information during office hours, please contact the Engineering Administration Officer on 08 9191 3456.

-For information on road closures on Saturdays, Sundays and Public holidays, please contact the Works Coordinator on 0438 978 495.
-If there is no answer please leave a detailed message and the Engineering Coordinator will return your call.
 If you require information regarding Roads outside of the Shire of Broome boundary, please contact Main Roads WA on 138 138.

 Shire of Broome roads are classified under the Main Roads Western Australia (MRWA) Permit Networks system.
 A Permit is required from MRWA to operate a RAV (Restricted Access Vehicle) on a road in excess of the designated Network Level.
 Written support from the Shire is a pre-requisite to obtaining a Permit from MRWA, however it remains a decision of MRWA as to whether a permit will be issued.